 Look at These Mind-Blowing Stats on Digital Marketing Career

 India has about 500 million Internet users (as per IAMAI), which are almost 40% of the total Indian population.
-At-least 700 Million will start using internet by 2020 as its becoming very easy for rural India to now access affordable Internet.
+At least 700 Million will start using the internet by 2022 as it is becoming very easy for rural India to now access affordable Internet.

 Look at how JIO is penetrating the market while Airtel is bringing down costs.
-Observe how high-speed broadband like Act Fibre, Cherrinet are slowly taking over market shares.
-Do you remember the last time you focused on those newspapers advertisements or those TV advertisements without switching channels?
+Observe how high-speed broadband like Act Fibre, and Cherrinet are slowly taking over market shares.
+Do you remember the last time you focused on those newspaper advertisements or those TV advertisements without switching channels?

 Well, there is a radical shift in how people consume information.
 Today, people consume more content on mobile phones and laptops.

-Don’t you hear your parents, grandparents talking about what has been shared on WhatsApp?
+Don’t you hear your parents, and grandparents talking about what has been shared on WhatsApp?

 Today’s content is people driven.
-People trust your words than what has been shared in news channels or television.
+People trust your words more than what has been shared on news channels or television.

 India has about 250 million+ Facebook users as of December 2018 and this number is an indication that almost 50% of the Internet-using population in India wants to network.
 Look at some interesting digital marketing statistics from India, in the video below:

-Today, about 103.5 crore people use mobiles phones in India.
+Today, about 103.5 crore people use mobile phones in India.
 Gone are those days when people used their landline phones.
 Smartphones are omnipresent in today’s world!